arrai-innovations/argparse-color-formatter/README.md

 # argparse-color-formatter
-a [`formatter_class` for `argparse`](https://docs.python.org/3/library/argparse.html#formatter-class) that knows how to deal with ansi color escapes. specifically, this formatter does not count ansi color escape characters as displayed characters when wrapping argparse's help text into the terminal.
+A [`formatter_class` for `argparse`](https://docs.python.org/3/library/argparse.html#formatter-class) that deals with ANSI colour escapes.
+Specifically, this formatter does not count escape characters as displayed characters when wrapping argparse's help text into the terminal.

 > ![That script's help text is so cool...](/acf.png "That script's help text is so cool...")